janetbusiness/jel-playgroung/README.md

-# P2P TicTacToe with any-sync (Flutter + Go FFI)
+# P2P Playground (Flutter + Go FFI, any-sync)

-This repository contains a real-time, peer‑to‑peer TicTacToe application built with Flutter, using a Go FFI bridge to the any-sync protocol.
+This repository is a playground for us to test and evaluate P2P technologies and app architectures.
+The current primary experiment is a real-time, peer‑to‑peer TicTacToe application built with Flutter, using a Go FFI bridge to the any-sync protocol.
 It also contains a legacy `index.html` at the root that is unrelated to the current project (kept for reference).

 Goal: Two Flutter instances play TicTacToe over the any-sync network with local‑first moves, real-time sync, and deterministic conflict resolution — no central server.